 What happens if there are more needs than shares?

 This can happen.
 In that case Samaritan prorates the money so members with needs get the same percentage of money.
-The most they have prorated is at 80%, meaning a $10,000 need will have $8,000 shared.
-This leaves 20% for members to pay on their own (A regular 80/20 co-insurance plan would do this all the time, it’s fairly rare with Samaritan).
-But don’t freak out, if this happens Samaritan will either roll that 20% to the next month (only if the next month has a reduction in needs), or distribute money from the prorata fund.
+Starting Sept 1, 2020 Samaritan expects any future prorating will be done at 3-5% (so 95 to 97% of a need will be fully shared in a prorate situation), with a max amount of $2500 that would be prorated out.
+But don’t freak out, if this happens Samaritan will either roll that to the next month (only if the next month has a reduction in needs), or distribute money from the prorata fund.
 When a month is prorated every member is notified in their newsletter and are welcome to send extra to the main office to the prorata fund, or send extra direct to their assigned need.
-Generally the prorata fund has enough in it to pay out the remaining 20% within a couple of months because we have some very generous members.
+Generally the prorata fund has enough in it to pay out the remaining amounts within a couple of months because we have some very generous members.
 In the history of Samaritan 100% of prorated needs have been fully shared or the need has been met by additional discounts or other sources.
 That’s pretty awesome.
 If three months in a row are prorated members will vote for a possible share increase.

 Prorating is done by design.
 There are a couple other healthcare sharing ministries and they take bills on a first come first serve basis.
 That means backlogs can and do develop when there are too many bills for the amount of money available.
 Samaritan doesn’t want you or your provider to go without for too long.
 That’s why they prorate, so that members get the biggest bulk of the money on time, and the rest comes shortly after.
 Sometimes people are able to get additional discounts when there’s been a prorate, other times money has come in the form of savings on a different bill.
 God will provide.
 Samaritan will call you personally to see if you still need the prorated money in case additional discounts came in (or maybe more bills came in, they also want to share those)… and then they will cut you a check for the bills you still need to pay for that medical need.
 It’s a great system set in motion so that we don’t wait a long time for payment.
 Samaritan has the fastest and most consistent payment schedule of all the ministries (remember the money is coming to you, not direct to the doctor).
 In my research I found one of the other ministries took a year to pay a need.
 Wow, no way I’m going to wait that long.
 I did a more detailed description of the prorating process here.